Skip to content

 Throughout their long use in Europe and other parts of the world, cobblestones evolved to suit horses’ hooves.
 That’s why most of the classic cobbled streets in the world feature stones that are about 4” in diameter.
 Those were the standard type of stone used, because they were the easiest on horses’ feet.

-That is why the modern alternative to cobblestones as they exist in Roman and other historic roads are actually flatter, square stones (usually granite or Belgian rock) which are easier to walk on and much more common these days.
+That is why the modern alternative to cobblestones, as they exist in Roman and other historic roads, is actually flatter, square stones (usually granite or Belgian rock).
+These materials are easier to walk on and are much more common these days.